Cassini-17/Quiz-plz/README.md

 # Quiz-plz
 Create MCQ questions, arrange them into topics/categories and retrieve them as JSON

+**Website currently doesn't render well on mobile, since Viewport tag has not yet been implemented.
+Please use it from PC!**
-link to the deployed project on Heroku: https://quiz-plz.herokuapp.com
+- link to the deployed project on Heroku: https://quiz-plz.herokuapp.com

 ## Description
 Quiz-plz is a server-side swift app written using Vapor framework, Fluent ORM (powered byPostgreSQL).
 It allows users to retrieve multiple-choice questions in the JSON form and use them where needed (e.g Mobile app).